JakeBrackney/Snack-Tracker-Frontend/README.md

 ![ScreenShot](public/images/instance.png)

-## Features
+## Functionality
-- Users have the option to delete snack posts
-- Users can comment on snack posts
-- Each comment displays the date and time it was created and its content
+Users are able to see a list of their restaurants, are able to see details about a single restaurant, are able to comment on each restaurant, and are able to delete a restaurant.

-## Used
+## Technologies Used
-- Node
-- Express
-- React
-- CSS
-- HTML
-- Javascript
-- MongoDB
+The application as a whole is built using a MERN stack.
+The front end views are rendered using React.
+We tied the front end and back end using Cors and deployed the front end to Surge.

 ## Installed dependencies

-- Node
 - Mongoose
 - Express
 - React
+- Node
 - Axios
+- prop-types
+- react-dom
+- react-router-dom
+- react-scripts

+## Instalation

+Fork and clone this repo and run the command `npm install` in your CLI.
+We are not accepting contributions at this time.

-## App Improvements
+## Future App Improvements

+- Fix the delete issue.
+Users may delete a restaurant, but will have to press the back button and refresh the   Restaurant List page in the browser before seeing that a restaurant has been deleted.
+Delete technically       works, but the rendering/redirecting is buggy.
-- CSS Styling
+- Better Design
-- Have users be able to create new snack posts from the browser
+- Enable users to create new snack posts from the browser
+- Utilize the Google Maps API to display the location of each restaurant on each individual restaurant's show   page.